Our approach is backed by the history, expertise and resources to help you succeed

 Our advisors work in communities around the country

-Today, Waddell & Reed, Inc., has nearly 400 offices in communities around the United States.
+Today, Waddell & Reed, Inc., has offices in communities around the United States.
 Advisors help businesses, families and individuals plan for their future, regardless or background or level of wealth, one step at a time.

 We take your journey seriously and we'll be there every step of the way.